Continuing Professional DevelopmentCPD Standards Accredited Provider ID: 41127

-The CPD Standards Office is the only CPD Accreditation centre based on research and with an Expert Advisory Board that oversees an assessment process.
+The CPD Standards Office is the only CPD Accreditation centre aligned to the Institute of CPD, based on research and with an Expert Advisory Board that oversees the assessment process.
 This means the assessment process is not only rigorous and therefore carries the credibility and recognition that it does, but it is also reviewed by an independent panel to ensure we are also keeping up to standard.

 The CPD Standards Office is also the only CPD accreditation service in the UK that is part of the CPD Forum and the All-Party Parliamentary Group for Skills and Employment, this gives them an unrivalled expertise across Learning and Development and CPD.

 Why is a CPD Accredited Event Programme Important?

 We believe that learning and enabling a growth mindset throughout your sales force is key to running a successful and profitable business, providing an environment that not only develops and retains your existing personnel, but attracts the best talent.
 As a well-known entrepreneur & philanthropist once said…

 “Train people well enough so they can leave, treat them well enough, so they don’t want to”

 Continuing professional development (CPD) is the intentional maintenance and development of the knowledge and skills needed to perform in a professional context.
 This could mean honing current skills, it could mean developing them to a new level, or it could mean learning new ones that will allow an employee’s job role to expand or prepare them for potential promotion.

 CPD obligations are present in most professions.
 Most companies and organisations now prioritise them because they ensure a constantly developing workforce.